Series / Power Rangers Dino Charge

 - Furthermore, in "The Ghostest With the Mostest", Wrench is shown to have adapted a machine that can re-animate destroyed monsters, so in theory, Sledge can now get both the Energems and all the bounties - just re-animate all the monsters once the Energems are secured!

 - Demoted to Extra: The most dangerous criminal on Sledge's ship is Deboss, the Big Bad of Kyoryuger.
-Time will tell if he pulls a Dragon Ascendant.

 - Empathic Weapon: As in Kyoryuger, the Rangers' powers seem tied to an emotion, but unlike in Kyoryuger were it was bravery, the Energems seem to react to selflessness and altruism.